levodopa - carbidopa

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

-It is important to take this medication exactly as prescribed by your doctor.
+It is important that this medication be taken exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and continue on with your regular schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.
 If you miss more than one dose, check with your doctor.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.